grmjs/grm/README.md

   [authors and contributors](https://github.com/gram-js/gramjs/graphs/contributors)
   of GramJS,
 - authors of the dependencies,
-- authors of already ported dependencies,
+- authors of the already ported dependencies,
 - [contributors](https://github.com/dcdunkan/grm/graphs/contributors) of this
   repository,
 - and everyone else who were a part of this.